AaronGullickson/soc312_project_popularity/README.md

 ### Report Guidelines

+Use the R Markdown file `describe_vars.Rmd` to write your report.
 Your report should include the following information:

 - A statement of the research question (in your own words) and a justification for why it is important to know the answer to this research question.
 Use your sociological imagination for the justification.
 This should be a single paragraph.